 There are a number of ways that you can obtain the Oculus Unreal distributions.

 You can obtain a binary distribution with the Epic Game Launcher.
-This Oculus code may be two or more versions behind the latest Oculus SDK, but if you are a beginning developer, choose this this binary distribution.
+This Oculus code may be two or more versions behind the latest Oculus SDK, but if you are a beginning developer, choose this binary distribution.
 It is stable, and does not require downloading the source from GitHub, setting up Visual Studio, and compiling the entire Unreal game engine source code, which is a lengthy process.
 The following image shows an example:

 You can also get source distributions from GitHub if you have the correct access.

 To access the Epic and Oculus GitHub repositories, you must be logged in to GitHub and subscribed to the private EpicGames/UnrealEngine repository.
 See UE4 on GitHub for details.
 Otherwise, you will receive a 404 error when you try to access the repository links.
 An Unreal license is not required.

 You can obtain the most up-to-date source distribution from the Oculus GitHub Repository.
 These distributions are the most up-to-date with the latest Oculus SDKs.
 We support the current release of UE4 and any preview of the next release of UE4.
 Please see the Oculus GitHub Repository table in Version Compatibility Reference, in order to choose the specific downloads that best suit your development criteria.
 While new Oculus features ship first to the Oculus GitHub versions, API changes may occur when these branches are merged back into Epic’s version of the engine.
 We recommend these distributions for professional developers who would like to access the latest Oculus SDK features.
 In order to build this source base, see Building UE4 from Source.